GRAVITATION

 hence \(b>b_{lim}=R\sqrt{\frac{1}{1-\frac{R_s}{R}}}\)

-Fig. 3 – Four trajectories of photons coming from \(\infty\) deflected by a Schwarzschild black hole for impact parameter values \(>b_{crit}\) (deflections\(\frac{\pi}{2}, \pi, \frac{3\pi}{2}\) and \(2\pi\))©
+Fig. 3 – Four trajectories of photons coming from \(\infty\) deflected by a Schwarzschild’s black hole for impact parameter values \(>b_{crit}\) (deflections of \(\frac{\pi}{2}, \pi, \frac{3\pi}{2}\) and \(2\pi\))©

 noting that by definition of (3.m) \(b_{lim}\ge b_{crit}\)

-which leads to the condition \(R\ge \frac{3}{2}R_s\).
+this leads to the condition \(R\ge \frac{3}{2}R_s\).

 The derivative of \(b_{lim}\) with respect to \(R\) is written:

-\(\frac{db_{lim}}{dR}=\frac{1-\frac{3R_s}{2R}}{\left(1-\frac{R_s}{R}\right)^{3\over 2}}\) which means a minimum of \(b_{lim}\)
+\(\frac{db_{lim}}{dR}=\frac{1-\frac{3R_s}{2R}}{\left(1-\frac{R_s}{R}\right)^{3\over 2}}\) which means a minimum of \(b_{lim}\) for a critical value \(R={3\over 2}R_s=r_{crit}\),

 this minimum being \(\frac{3\sqrt{3}}{2}R_s\) or \(b_{crit}\).